Donkey Kong: Films

 Seth Rogen voices Donkey Kong in The Super Mario Bros.
 Movie (2023).

 Elements from the Donkey Kong franchise feature prominently in The Super Mario Bros.
-Movie (2023), an animated film produced by Nintendo, Illumination, and Universal Pictures.
+Movie (2023), a 3D animated film produced by Nintendo, Illumination, and Universal Pictures.
 Mario (Chris Pratt) and Princess Peach (Anya Taylor-Joy) seek the Kongs' help to stop Bowser (Jack Black) from invading the Mushroom Kingdom.
-Seth Rogen and Fred Armisen voice Donkey Kong and Cranky Kong, while other Kongs make cameo appearances and the "DK Rap" plays during Donkey Kong's introduction.
+Seth Rogen and Fred Armisen voice Donkey Kong and Cranky Kong, while other Kongs make cameos and the "DK Rap" plays during Donkey Kong's introduction.
 Donkey Kong was redesigned for the first time since Donkey Kong Country, combining elements of Rare's design and his original arcade-era design.
 The Super Mario Bros.
 Movie received mixed reviews, and Rogen received criticism for voicing Donkey Kong in his regular speaking voice.
 The film earned over $1.3 billion, making it the highest-grossing film based on a video game.
+Donkey Kong makes a non-speaking cameo in The Super Mario Galaxy Movie (2026) during a flashback sequence.

 In November 2021, before The Super Mario Bros.
-Movies release, reports emerged that Illumination was developing a Donkey Kong film with Rogen set to reprise his role.
+Movies release, reports emerged that Illumination studios was developing a Donkey Kong film with Rogen set to reprise his role.
 In June 2025, Nintendo and Universal filed a copyright notice for a Donkey Kong film via the United States Copyright Office.

 Theme parks

-In September 2021, Nintendo and Universal Destinations & Experiences announced a Donkey Kong-themed expansion of the Super Nintendo World themed area at Universal Studios Japan and Universal Epic Universe.
-The area, Donkey Kong Country, opened at Universal Studios Japan in 2024 and expanded the size of Super Nintendo World by 70%.
-It was designed with consultation from Miyamoto and includes a roller coaster, Mine-Cart Madness, based on the Tiki Tong boss fight from Donkey Kong Country Returns.
-The area also features a K–O–N–G letter collection game and offers Donkey Kong-themed food and merchandise.
-A similar version of the section opened alongside Universal Epic Universe in 2025.
+In September 2021, Nintendo and Universal Destinations & Experiences announced Donkey Kong-themed expansions of the Super Nintendo World themed areas at Universal Studios Japan and Universal Epic Universe.
+Donkey Kong Country opened at Universal Studios Japan in December 2024 and expanded the size of its Super Nintendo World by 70%.
+It was designed with consultation from Miyamoto and includes a roller coaster, Mine-Cart Madness, based on the Tiki Tong boss fight from Donkey Kong Country.
+By the time the park opened the queue for Mine-Cart Madness already had a three-hour wait time.
+It also features a K–O–N–G letter collection game and Donkey Kong-themed food and merchandise.
+A similar section opened at Universal Epic Universe in 2025.

 Merchandise

 Donkey Kong merchandise includes clothing, toys such as plushes and Amiibo figures, trading cards, breakfast cereal, and soundtrack albums.
 The Lego Group began producing Donkey Kong Lego construction toys in 2023 as a subseries within its Lego Super Mario product line.
-The initial four sets, based on the Donkey Kong Country games, were released in August 2023.
+Four sets, based on the Donkey Kong Country games, were released in 2023, followed by a set recreating the original Donkey Kong arcade cabinet in 2026.